ViktorJp/BACKUPMON/TRADEMARK.md

 # Why this file exists

-BACKUPMON is free software — you can read it, modify it, run it, and redistribute it under the GPLv3.
+BACKUPMON is free software.
+You can read it, modify it, run it, and redistribute it under the GPLv3.
 What you can't do is put "BACKUPMON" (or something a reasonable person would confuse with it) on a modified version and call it your own.
 GPLv3 §7 explicitly allows a copyright holder to reserve the project name while still freeing the code, and that's what this repository does.
 See `NOTICE.md` for the license clause this rests on.

 # The name "BACKUPMON"

 "BACKUPMON" is the trade name of this project, maintained and originated by Viktor Jaep.
 It is asserted as a common-law trademark in connection with this software, independent of the copyright license on the code.

-#What counts as a violation
+# What counts as a violation

 Using the name "BACKUPMON," alone or combined with any other word, number, or symbol, as the name of a repository, package, release, binary, add-on, or fork — including but not limited to: